project-sunbird/sunbird-commons/ingredients/faqs/regenrol_signup.md

 		- Teacher ID
     - Verified Email ID and mobile number of the teachers
 3. On providing the information requested for, the organizationâ€™s designated administrator will receive credentials such as User ID and password.
-4. The organizationâ€™s administrator can use the credentials received to sign in and add organization and organization member details.
+4. The organization's administrator can use the credentials received to sign in and add organization and organization member details.